Policies and Guidelines

 - Information on merit scholarships can be found here.

-- Assumption College Net Price Calculator for new full-time undergraduate students is available here.
+- Assumption University Net Price Calculator for new full-time undergraduate students is available here.

-- General Information about Assumption College is available here.
+- General Information about Assumption University is available here.

-- Information about Assumption College academic policy, including academic requirements and leave and withdrawal policies, is available in the Course Catalog.
+- Information about Assumption University academic policy, including academic requirements and leave and withdrawal policies, is available in the Course Catalog.

 - Drug and Alcohol Abuse Prevention Information is available here.